sushmaakoju/cs-830/readme.md

 *Note: This purely hypothetical analysis is provided solely as an educational exploration of logical reasoning concepts and their potential implications.
 It does not constitute legal advice nor does it reference any actual circumstances or individuals.*

-## Example 2: Policy Interpretation Analysis
+### Example 2: Policy Interpretation Analysis

+One of the first prompts for example 2: <a href="https://github.com/sushmaakoju/cs-830/blob/main/my_second_example_prompt1_sushmaakoju.png">first prompt for example 2</a>

 The following example examines a hypothetical situation involving syllabus policies, assignment-specific exceptions, and the logical analysis of potential contradictions leading to legal consequences.
 This serves as an educational demonstration of: